Joseph Balthazar Inginac: Emigration from the United States

-Diplomatic Relations
+Diplomatic relations

 Inginac also worked to establish diplomatic relations between Haiti and Great Britain; he favored Great Britain among all of the great world powers because it was the British who supported Haitian independence.
 But this was achieved only after the stinging defeat in which the British recognized other Latin American republics in the 1820s before acknowledging Haiti.
 The British were reluctant to acknowledge Haiti because they were wary about whether Haiti would be able to maintain its independence from France.
 Nevertheless, a British envoy was eventually sent to Haiti, but while Inginac was present to greet the arriving consul, Charles Mackenzie, Haitian President Jean-Pierre Boyer refused to acknowledge the new ambassador because of the insults that Haiti withstood from the British.
 It would seem that Inginac did not have the cooperation of the Haitian leader in foreign affairs.
 Not only that, the alliance of the British and the Haitians was made even more unstable because of the peculiar Haitian economic laws; as well as the fact that Inginac was looking for a system in which Haiti would become an English protectorate—just what the English did not want to happen.
 After the English opened official diplomatic relations with Haiti, other European nations followed; but Haiti was still an outcast in the Latin American community, and was left out of the Congress of Panama in 1826.

-Evaluation

-General Joseph Balthazar Inginac ultimately did the best that anyone in his difficult position could have done at the time.
-While his endeavors into domestic affairs met with disaster, he was skilled enough to get international recognition for the world's only black republic, a rogue state on the world stage that was threatened by overwhelming forces from the outside and destructive forces from the inside.
-This was no small achievement, considering that he was a member and representative of a race widely believed inferior at the time.